andgineer/TRegExpr/docs/tregexpr.rst

 SubExprMatchCount
 ~~~~~~~~~~~~~~~~~

-Number of subexpressions has been found in last Exec_ / ExecNext_ call.
+Count of groups (subexpressions) found in last Exec_ / ExecNext_ call.

-If there are no subexpr. but whole expr was found (Exec\* returned
+If there are no groups found, but some string was found (Exec\* returned True), it returns 0.
-True), then ``SubExprMatchCount=0``, if no subexpressions nor whole r.e.
-found (Exec_ / ExecNext_ returned false) then ``SubExprMatchCount=-1``.
+If no groups nor some string were found (Exec_ / ExecNext_ returned false), it returns -1.

-Note, that some subexpr. may be not found and for such subexpr.
+Note, that some group may be not found, and for such group
 ``MathPos=MatchLen=-1`` and ``Match=’’``.

 ::